 The academy has, in accordance with its funding agreement, applied some of its GAG to purchase fixed assets during the period under review.
-Accordingly there has been a transfer between restricted GAG funds and restricted fixed asset funds of £39,577 to reflect this.
-Some of the Devolved Formula Capital Grant from the ESFA has been utilised to pay the amounts due on the capital loan from the Local Authority.
-A transfer of £16,032 has therefore been made between the DfE group capital fund and the KCC loan.
+Accordingly there has been a transfer between restricted GAG funds and restricted fixed asset funds of £79,438 to reflect this.
+A transfer of £15,972 has also been made in regards to the repayment of the SALIX loan funded through GAG.

+Some of the devolved formula capital grant from the ESFA has been utilised to pay the amounts due on the capital loan from the Local Authority.
+Accordingly a transfer of £16,265 has been made between the devolved capital fund and the KCC loan within the restricted fixed asset funds.

-NOTES TO THE FINANCIAL STATEMENTS - CONTINUED FOR THE YEAR ENDED 31 AUGUST 2018
+NOTES TO THE FINANCIAL STATEMENTS - CONTINUED FOR THE YEAR ENDED 31 AUGUST 2020